open/close all folders

 - I Did What I Had to Do: Delivered via a Motive Rant, while draining Keita's tera.

-- Murder the Hypotenuse: Noted directly below.
+- Murder the Hypotenuse: She murdered Keita's mother.

 - Screw Destiny: After learning she was a Sub and doomed to a short and unhappy life, she defied the Doppeliner System by killing her Root — Keita's mother — and her other Sub, thus becoming a Negative Root.

 - Tears of Remorse: Not for the things she'd done, but because she had never known what it was like to feel happiness before dying.